 Where Trump, other world leaders were sitting at Pope Francis' funeral

-Around 200,000 mourners flooded the streets of Rome to bid farewell to Pope Francis, often referred to as the "People's Pope," at his funeral in St. Peter's Square on Saturday morning.
+Around 200,000 mourners flooded the streets of Rome to bid farewell to Pope Francis, widely known as the "People's Pope," at his funeral in St. Peter's Square on Saturday morning.
 Dignitaries, heads of state and reigning monarchs were among those with reserved seats at the funeral Mass, including President Trump and first lady Melania Trump.

 With delegations from about 130 countries at the ceremony, the seating chart had to be planned accordingly.
 Here's how it worked: